trioderegion/dnd5e-helpers/README.md

 - There are two settings for levels of checks
     - Quick saves will just measure the change in hp and will not measure "overkill"
     - Advanced saves will query the GM for the amount of damage taken as a more complex system

+### Open Wounds
+- Rolls on an "Injury Table" when specific customisable criteria are met; currently:
+    - Failing a Death Saving Throw by 5 or more
+    - Getting critically hit (customisable value)
+    - Falling to 0hp

 ## Debug Setting
 - GM Only